A popular spot for users of the Root River Trail System.

 Take your picture with Ole and Lena in the museum annex where you will also find much about early Norwegian settlers in our valley.
 John Erickson, the museum curator, has put together an intriguing display of Peterson’s lengthy history starting in 1855.
 No time during your visit in Peterson?
 You may book a private tour by contacting John at johdar@acegroup.cc or ask for help researching your Norwegian ancestry!

 Stop and rest on one of several benches provided for your comfort in our parks, business district, and along the Root River Trail.
 Take part in one of several music events held at our restored bandstand.
-Visit during one of our town’s celebrations: Gammel Dag Fest, Taste of the Trail, and Christmas in Peterson.
-Learn more about us through our website at www.petersonmn.org.
+Visit during one of our town’s celebrations: Gammel Dag Fest and Christmas in Peterson.
+Learn more about us through our website at www.petersonmn.com.